seeribe/git-essential-training-5988161/gitStatusDemo.md

 wawa
-this is a new line
+this is a new line, specifically to make a new line in this file.